dwrobel/flatcam/README.md

 - fixed a possible issue in Gerber Object class
 - added a new tool in Gerber Editor: Mark Area Tool.
 It will mark the polygons in a edited Gerber object with areas within a defined range, allowing to delete some of the not necessary  copper features
 - added new menu links in the Gerber Editor menu for Eraser Tool and Mark Area Tool
-- added key shortcuts for Eraser Tool (CTRL+E) and Mark Area Tool (ALT+A) and updated the shortcuts list
+- added key shortcuts for Eraser Tool (Ctrl+E) and Mark Area Tool (Alt+A) and updated the shortcuts list

 9.07.2019